Should Misogynist Men make these decisions?

 - In providing health care to patients, abortion is a medical procedure that may at times need consideration.
 Please remember that every life is precious.
 Save those patients you can save.

 - Abortion is not a moral persuasion but a medical issue.
 Safe induced abortion is not available in most of the world’s communities.
 That’s wrong.
-Providing dilation and curettage for women who need this care must be given a greater priority in most countries.
+Abortion is a medical procedure used to save lives.

 - Notwithstanding the aforesaid, religion and medical science don’t seem to mix.
 At no time in the history of mankind have religions’ medical edicts been helpful in the advancement of medical science or the improvement of the human condition.
 Both Jesus and Mohammed were beacons of misogyny while their science did little except assure followers Earth was flat.
 With all due respect, theirs and their followers’ medical science opinions lack relevance and credence today.

-The decision of a rape survivor regarding a dilation and curettage is the right of the patient and her medical team and none of anyone else’s business.
+The decision of a rape survivor regarding a Plan B pharmacological solution is the right of the patient and her medical team and none of anyone else’s business.

 - Despite obvious conflicts with spiritual leaders, reproductive rights belong to families who must have the unfettered ability to choose freely and responsibly if and when to have children.